INDIVIDUAL ATTACHMENT-BASED THERAPY

 Demystify stories and narratives about “normal” relationships

-Build conflict resolution skills
+Build conflict resolution skills and repair relational wounds

 Lean into areas of strength you bring as a partner / friend

-Feel more confident navigating waves of change in your relationships
+Feel more confident navigating changes in relationships

 “At our core, we are social beings who regulate through connection with others.”